missionpinball/mpf-docs/start/features.rst

 + The vast majority of "programming" your game can be done with text-based config files that make it easy to get powerful and complex pinball features running in your game.
 They're also easy for non-programmers to use.
++ MPF is "event-driven" meaning that everything that happens in a pinball machine generates an event, and you can use those events to trigger actions (scoring, lights, starting a mode, etc.)
 + Advanced programmers and customization can be done via the API.
 (The API is fully documented at `mpf-api.readthedocs.org <http://mpf-api.readthedocs.org/>`_
 + You can easily switch between hardware platforms, so if sometime down the road